OWLS HOOT FAREWELL - 29-30 September - Bath Rec

 PLANNING YOUR VISIT

-ACCOMMODATION - Owl sponsors offering accommodation plus their own on-site owl include the Abbey Hotel,the County Hotel and Combe Grove Hotel in Bath, Waterhouse guesthouse in Monkton Combe and The Swan Hotel in Bradford on Avon.
+ACCOMMODATION - If you are coming to Bath for the Hoot Farewell or the Auction, stay at one of our Owl sponsors' hotels, such as the Abbey Hotel, County Hotel (recently renamed The Bird!), Combe Grove Hotel in Bath, Waterhouse guesthouse in Monkton Combe and The Swan Hotel in Bradford on Avon.

-RESTAURANTS - Sponsors with restaurants and owls include The Ivy Bath Brasserie, The Mint Room, Cafe Rouge, Vino Vino, SouthGate Bath, the Roman Baths Pump Room and Milsom Place in Bath, plus Cumberwell Park and The Swan in Bradford on Avon, The Packhorse pub in South Stoke and Whitehall Garden Centre near Corsham.
-Enjoy!
+RESTAURANTS - Owl sponsors included The Ivy Bath Brasserie, The Mint Room, Cafe Rouge, Vino Vino, SouthGate Bath, the Roman Baths Pump Room and Milsom Place in Bath, plus Cumberwell Park and The Swan in Bradford on Avon, The Packhorse pub in South Stoke and Whitehall Garden Centre near Corsham.

-VISIT BATH - For further information about visiting Bath please see www.visitbath.co.uk
+VISIT BATH - For further information about visiting Bath for the Owls Hoot Farewell weekend on 29-30 September or the charity auction on 17th October, please see www.visitbath.co.uk